Summary

 The Architecture of MCP

-MCP follows a client-server architecture with three distinct components.
-Understanding how these pieces fit together is essential before diving into the primitives and transport layers.
+MCP follows a client-server architecture composed of three distinct components.
+Understanding how these components fit together is essential before examining the primitives and transport layers in detail.

 Three Core Components